sarbal/howdoI/workflows/howtos_alignment.md

 # Aligning with cellranger
-Since all the necessary referenes come with cellranger (at least human), this is straightforward.
+Since all the necessary references come with cellranger (at least human), this is straightforward.
 For other species, one can repeat the STAR genome index generation.
 Here is an example from a PBMC human run.
 The fastq files from the sequencing machine should have read 1, read 2 and an index file.
 ```{}
 ls fastq_path